msa-em/stem-transfer-of-information/05_pixelated_parallax.md

 Truncating @shifted_chi_taylor_eq after the gradient term yields an exact result when the aberration phase function $\chi(\bm{q})$ is quadratic in $\bm{q}$.
 This includes terms such as defocus and astigmatism, which are proportional to $q^2$, $q_x^2 - q_y^2$, and $2q_x q_y$.
-For such quadratic forms, the Hessian is constant and the second-order error term becomes independent of $\bm{q}$, contributing only a global, physically irrelevant phase shift in @gamma_factorization_eq.
+For such quadratic forms, the Hessian is constant and thus the second-order error term becomes independent of $\bm{q}$, contributing only a global, physically irrelevant phase shift in @gamma_factorization_eq.
 However, for higher-order aberration coefficients, such as coma and spherical aberration, @gamma_factorization_eq introduces non-trivial approximation errors which scale with $\bm{q}$ and increase for larger $\bm{k}$ support, reflecting the non-linear curvature of the aberration surface.

 :::{table}